MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 260,025    | 625,650         | 55,678.50     | 35%         | 260,025           |
 | 625,650    | And Over        | 183,647.25    | 37%         | 625,650           |

-Withholding rates for taxpayers filing as *NRAHR*
+Withholding rates for taxpayers filing as *NRAHR*:

 | If Over | But Not Over | Tax Amount | Tax Rate | On Excess Over |
 |-------------|------------------|----------------|--------------|--------------------|